khaledbohout2/NewsApp/README.md

  - VM represents ViewModel to handle the flow and work with the different services,\
  - V represents View to hold the UI,\
  - C represents Coordinator to handle the navigation and passing data between different modules,\
- and it's built with using Clean Architecture to keep the SOLID principle applied and make the project scalable.\
+ and it's built using Clean Architecture to keep the SOLID principle applied and make the project scalable.\
  It's using combine framework to apply observer pattern.\
  It's built by applying clean architecture by using use cases, repositories to deal with the services.\
+ app UI design built using UIKit fully programmatically to make All UI and screen control in one place, and Code may be searched and reused, and benifit from Easy code refactoring for experienced developers since the developer is in control of the UI elements.\

 List of Modules\
 1	News List handling the process of fetching the news list and retrieve the news data from the APIs, displaying that list to UI.\